ahmedmonzer8001-pixel/BoSSS_Doc.github.io/_docs/developer/index.md

 # Developer Tutorials

+#### Scope:
+Developer tutorials are intended for users who want to modify the source in order to create their own solvers, they are not required for running simulations as an end user.

 ## Which Developer Tutorial Should you Read?
 This guide helps you choose the appropriate developer tutorial depending on your goal when working with the BoSSS framework.

-#### Scope:
-These tutorials are intended for users who want to understand, extend, or modify BoSSS solvers.

-They are not required for running simulations as an end user.

 ### If you want to understand the numerical foundations of BoSSS